 This policy applies to the three Library Instruction Labs (4400, 3400, and 2303)

-- The instruction labs are to be used primarily for library and information literacy instruction sessions taught by an Information Literacy Program (ILP) librarian.
+- The instruction labs are to be used primarily for library and information literacy instruction sessions taught by an Teaching and Learning Department (T&L) librarian.

 - The instruction labs are not available for semester-long scheduling of meetings or courses since this would block their availability for course-specific library instruction.